Table of Contents

-To start, I have an Xbox One and a Nintendo Switch, and enjoy trying out the latest new releases.
+To start, I have an Xbox One and a Nintendo Switch and enjoy trying out the latest new releases.
 When on GameFly, I was amazed to see newer games like Battlefield V, Red Dead Redemption II, Monster Hunter: World, and Kingdom Hearts III.
 These games were all listed and available to rent for Xbox One console (these were new games at the time of writing this review).
 New 2021 games currently listed on Gamefly include Madden NFL 22, Call of Duty: Black Ops – Cold War, and Resident Evil Village.
 The platform also offers older games as well.

-With all the recent hype around Kingdom Hearts III, I decided to order that one for Xbox One first.
-However, this game was sadly unavailable due to it being a new release and a highly popular game.
+With the hype around Kingdom Hearts III, I decided to order that one for Xbox One first.
+However, it was sadly unavailable due to it being a new release and highly popular.
 Instead, I ordered Red Dead Redemption II and it was a success!
-Granted, this game is a little older than Kingdom Hearts III, with being released on 10/30/2018.
+Granted, it is a little older than Kingdom Hearts III, with being released on 10/26/2018.

-When looking at the game’s profile on GameFly, I did appreciate that they included user and critic reviews.
-This information really helps gamers like me know more about a specific game, especially if it’s one that you’re unfamiliar with.
+When looking at the game’s profile on GameFly, I did appreciate they included user and critic reviews.
+This information helps gamers like me know more about a specific game, especially if it’s one you’re unfamiliar with.

-From the website and other user testimonials, it says that a game usually arrives within 2-7 business days.
+From the website and other user testimonials, it says a game typically arrives within 2-5 business days.
 I made my purchase on a Monday and it arrived on Thursday.
 Along with the quick shipping, there were no shipping fees as well!

 – Playing The Game

 The Red Dead Redemption II for Xbox One I got was in mint condition.
-Not scratches, dents, or game malfunctions.
-Since I was using the GameFly Free Trial, I could only have one game rented at a time.
+No scratches, dents, or game malfunctions.
+Since I was utilizing the GameFly Free Trial, I could only have one rental at a time.
 So, I decided to keep Red Dead Redemption II for the whole month.
-I was able to enjoy playing this game without having to worry about returning the game immediately.
+I was able to enjoy playing this game without having to worry about returning it immediately.

 – Returning The Game

-GameFly makes it really simple to return any games that you rented.
-They provide you with a return envelope, so there’s no hassle trying to figure it out on your own.
-However, you do need to send it back before your membership expires or they will charge you the retail price of the game.
+GameFly makes it simple to return rentals.
+They provide a return envelope, so there’s no hassle trying to figure it out on your own.
+However, you do need to send it back before your membership expires or they will charge the retail price of the game.